-Fixing A Troubled Project
+Fixing a Troubled Project

 If when you were hiring an expert, they told you there was maybe a 50% chance they could actually complete the work you requested but that you should pay them up front and never ask questions, you would most likely look for a different solution.
 And yet, managers expect Project Managers to plan for a host of variables that no one can fully predict and to do so with no change in scope, time, or budget.
-A 2017 Pulse of the Profession research report from the Project Management Institute (PMI®) shares that 49% projects experience uncontrolled changes, 32% fail due to budget, and 14% were outright failures; those projects at some point were all “troubled.”
+A 2017 Pulse of the Profession research report from the Project Management Institute (PMI®) shares that 49% of projects experience uncontrolled changes, 32% fail due to budget, and 14% were outright failures; those projects at some point were all “troubled.”
 Project managers must know how to recognize trouble and how to guide work back to successful outcomes.

 On this page:

 A “troubled project” is one in which one or more components of time, cost, or scope require immediate intervention to prevent failure.
 It is important to realize that “trouble” is more than just a few team members missed the project meeting or a material is delayed in shipping.
 A project is labeled as “troubled” when it is beset by “…several underlying problems [that are] complex, multidisciplinary, and interdependent.”

 As reflected in the PMI’s 2017 Pulse of the Profession research, failure can result from a combination of factors ranging from organizational change (41%), poor communications (30%), inaccurate cost estimates (28%), and undefined risks (27%).

 It is important for a Project Manager to recognize when a project is becoming troubled as there is a high cost for failed projects which can include not only the actual project budget but in some cases the professional reputation of those working on the project.